reeves17/bioinformatics/README.md

 # Bioinformatics
-Posting of code I write to solve little bioinformatics-related problems here and there
+Repo for scripts to solve little bioinformatics-related problems here and there